-The NPPF (para 50) requires LPAs to plan for a mix of housing including 'people wishing to build their own homes'.
+The NPPF (para 62) requires LPAs to plan for a mix of housing including 'people wishing to build their own homes'.

 The Self-build and Custom Housebuilding Act 2015 placed a duty on local authorities to keep a register of individuals (and associations of individuals) who wish to acquire serviced plots of land to bring forward Self-build and custom housebuilding projects, to publicise that register and to have regard to it when carrying out planning and housing functions.
-South Gloucestershire Council have kept a register since the 1st April 2016, as of the 30th October 2018 the total number of entries on the register was 698.
+South Gloucestershire Council have kept a register since the 1^{st of} April 2016, as of the 23rd March 2023 the total number of entries on the register was 1231. against which 373 plots have been granted planning consent.
 Further information can be found on the Council's self-build and custom housebuilding web page.